Solo game developer & publisher · no lies, just love

 Downer Management

+A bureaucratic autobattler RPG.
 Hire.
 Fire.
 File.
 Mourn.
 Sign Form 3NQ.
+Six departments, eighty-nine skills, four endings.

 A Marblewick game